 The suffering and triumph portrayed in the Passion Play speaks to everyone, regardless of culture or belief.
 The work of these dedicated actors and volunteers is both moving and inspiring.
 I would encourage everyone to come and partake in this amazing spectacle.’
 Mike Weatherly, MP

-The term Community Play really does describe the 100 strong amateur cast and crew from 14 countries, which included students, an ex-prisoner, a former homeless person and three people with special needs.
+The term Community Play really does describe the 100 strong amateur cast and crew from 14 countries.
+It included students, an ex-prisoner, a former homeless person and three people with special needs.
 A small amount of professionals are hired [lead role of Jesus and understudy] but the remaining cast are made up of anyone who is interested, from professionals to children.
-Because the plays take 6 months to rehearse, the cast really do become a community and it is great to see strong friendships being made.
+Because the plays take 6 months to rehearse, the cast really do become a community.
+It’s great to see people forging strong friendships.
 The cast do not need to have any religious faith, everybody works together to tell one of the greatest stories of history.
-These truly are Community Plays because in the journey together volunteers and cast members discovered new talents and skills, and also served their community by staging a free event for the benefit of their city or town.
+These truly are Community Plays because in the journey together volunteers and cast members discovered new talents and skills.
+They also served their community by staging a free event for the benefit of their city or town.

 ‘The Brighton Passion Play presents a wonderful opportunity to retell the greatest of stories in a dynamic public setting, to bring the Christian message right into the bustling heart of the city.
 The suffering and triumph portrayed in the drama can reach everyone, regardless of culture and belief, and serves to inspire the thousands of people who come to witness the spectacle.
 I would encourage everyone to come and partake in this exciting, moving, and ultimately, joyful event.’
 The Rt Revd Dr John Hind Bishop of Chichester